surreal1st/uwa4/SECRETS_SETUP.md

 - Test FTP credentials manually using an FTP client
 - Verify FTP_HOST is accessible from GitHub Actions (some hosts block cloud IPs)
 - Check FTP_PORT if using non-standard port
+- Verify FTP_REMOTE_DIR path is correct (must start with `/`)
+- Check that the FTP user has write permissions to FTP_REMOTE_DIR

+### If files deploy but website doesn't work:
+- Verify FTP_REMOTE_DIR points to your web-accessible directory
+- Check that your web server is configured to serve from that directory
+- Ensure index.html is being served correctly

 ## Security Notes